-6. Consultations are ongoing for continuation of engagements on at least 14 different countries in 2023, including Burkina Faso, Central African Republic, Chad, Colombia, The Gambia, Guinea Bissau, Liberia, Papua New Guinea, Sierra Leone, South Sudan and Timor Leste.
-The focus will range from mobilizing political, financial and technical support for context-specific and nationally owned peacebuilding priorities, to sharing results and lessons learned from peacebuilding trajectories.
-Consultations are also ongoing in follow-up to past commitments and seek new ones in support of regional peacebuilding activities, including in Central Asia, Great Lakes region, Gulf of Guinea, Lake Chad Basin, Sahel, and the Pacific Islands.
+6. Consultations are ongoing for continuation of engagements on at least 15 different countries in 2024, including Central African Republic, Chad, Colombia, The Gambia, Guinea Bissau, Kenya, Liberia, Mauritania, Mozambique, Norway, Papua New Guinea, , Sao Tome and Principe, Sierra Leone, South Sudan and Timor-Leste.
+The focus will range from mobilizing political, financial and technical support for context-specific and nationally owned peacebuilding priorities and projects, to sharing experiences and lessons learned from peacebuilding trajectories.
+Consultations are also ongoing in follow-up to past and new commitments in support of regional peacebuilding activities, including in the Great Lakes region, Gulf of Guinea, Lake Chad Basin, and the Sahel.

-All these and other possible engagements will take into account and contribute to the following principles and commitments as defined in the twin resolutions pertaining to the mandate of PBC:
+All the above and other possible engagements will take into account and contribute to the following principles and commitments as defined in the twin resolutions pertaining to the mandate of the PBC: